Monday, April 25, 2022

 (8) In computing, a database property that determines when and how changes made in one transaction are visible to other concurrent transactions.

 1830s: A compound word, isolate + -ion.
 A modern English borrowing from the French isolé (placed on an island (thus away from other people)).
-Isolé was derived from the Italian isolato, past participle of isolare, the root of which was the Latin insulātus & insulātes (made into an island), from insula (island).
+Isolé was from the Italian isolato, past participle of isolare, the root of which was the Latin insulātus & insulātes (made into an island), from insula (island).
 From circa 1740, English at first used the French isolé (rendered as isole) which appeared also as isole'd in the 1750s, isolate the verb emerging in the 1830s; isolated the past participle.
 Isolation is now the most familiar form, the suffix –ion is from the Latin - (genitive -iōnis), appended to a perfect passive participle to form a noun of action.
-Words with similar meanings, often varying by context, includes solitude, desolation, confinement, segregation, remoteness, privacy, quarantine, sequestration, aloofness, detachment, withdrawal, exile, aloneness, concealment, retreat, hiding, reclusion, monkhood, and seclusiveness.
+Words with similar meanings, often varying by context, includes solitude, desolation, confinement, segregation, remoteness, privacy, quarantine, sequestration, aloofness, detachment, withdrawal, exile, aloneness, concealment, retreat, hiding, reclusion, monkhood, and seclusion.

 Isolation, Social Phobia and Social Anxiety Disorder